 Volunteers maintain inventory at the community’s gently used uniform shop.
 The Montgomery Rack is located in the cottage building next to the farmhouse.
 Donations of clean, good quality uniforms, gym clothes and concert attire are accepted at any time.
 The key to the “boutique” is kept at the reception desk in the farmhouse, and the honor system is used for purchases.

-This fundraising event for the benefit of the school will be held at Rivercrest Golf Club in Phoenixville.
-Volunteers are needed to serve on the Golf Committee and to help on the day of the event, Tuesday, October 18, 2016.
+This fundraising event for the benefit of the school will be held at Applecross Country Club in Downingtown.
+Volunteers are needed to serve on the Golf Committee and to help on the day of the event, Monday, October 2, 2017.
 Please note that player and sponsorship requests have been sent separately.
 You may view/select sponsorship opportunities online at montgomeryschool.org/support/golf or you may request a golf pamphlet from the Development Office.

 Volunteers are needed for: